All Episodes

 They need to be able to promote Trump appearances on their networks for ad revenue.

-That, by the way, is another reason why I think the networks are going to be interested in prolonging all of these primaries.
+That, by the way, is another reason why I think the networks are going to be interested in prolonging all of these primaries as long as they can for the ad revenue that's going to be coming in.

-You were frowning at me, Mr. You think they're not being all that uh restrained with Trump?
+But I would also posit you were frowning at me, Mr. You think they're not being all that restrained with Trump?

 Mm-hmm.

-Well, well, I know the beat reports, like this woman here that I have comparing him to uh Hitler that we're in the we're we're we're finding out now how Hitler did it with Trump.
+Well, well, I know the beat reports, like this woman here that I have comparing him to Hitler.

 Yeah, some of the beat reports.

-TV people loved a guy.
+But the TV people love the guy.

 They're fascinated by him.